marmelab/react-admin/docs/AppBar.md

 ## Displaying The Language Menu

-The language menu only appears if you use the [i18n](./Translation.md) feature, and if you have more than one possible language.
+The language menu only appears if you use the [i18n](./Translation.md) feature and if you have more than one possible language.

 The `<AppBar>` calls [`i18nProvider.getLocales()`](./TranslationSetup.md#supporting-multiple-languages) to get the list of available languages.
 If this list has more than one item, it displays a language menu button on the right side of the app bar.

-This means that all you have to do to display the language menu is to setup the i18n provider correctly.
+This means that all you have to do to display the language menu is to set up the i18n provider correctly.
 For instance, if you're using `ra-i18n-polyglot`:

 ```jsx
 // in src/i18nProvider.js